Balkars

 - Community Involvement In Practices

-- Community involvement is crucial in environmental and cultural practices, ensuring that traditions are preserved and adapted sustainably.
+- Community involvement is crucial in implementing environmental and cultural practices, often led by local leaders and organizations.

 - Environmental Education Programs